ingo/ingo.github.io/_recipes/green_chile_and_cheese_tamales.md

 ---
-title: Green Chile and Cheese Tamales
+author: Mark Miller
 category: Entrees
 description: These tamales truly benefit from the addition of fresh corn kernels to the masa mix.
 Although originally the recipe calls for the cheese to be mixed in, we prefer the cheese to be used as a filling.
 Modified from the Coyote Cafe cookbook by Mark Miller.
+image: green_chile_and_cheese_tamales.jpg
 size: Depends on the size of the tamales.
 We generally make two recipes, and then freeze half of the tamales.
 They keep frozen very well.
-author: Mark Miller
+title: Green Chile and Cheese Tamales
 ---
 ### Ingredients

 * `1/2 cup` milk